7 Key Considerations for a Choosing a Right CRM

 Traditional client engagement and servicing models in the broker-dealer industry are increasingly under attack.
 Technology has a role to play to align broker-dealers more closely with their clients’ needs and aspirations.
 However, there is lot more to the challenge than merely implementing the right technology.

 It is well known that CRM initiatives have a high failure rate across industries.
 Given that backdrop, it is critically important to approach each such initiative with a game-plan that is not only consistent but also addresses the sequential requirements of the project (avoiding the classic “cart before the horse” problems).
-Most importantly, the broker-dealer firm has to be poised to seek the benefits that a CRM investment can deliver over time.
+Most importantly, the broker-dealer firm has to be poised to seek the benefits that a CRM software investment can deliver over time.

-Over the years of engaging clients in the broker-dealer space and implementing client-facing and engaging CRM solutions across multiple geographies, I have shortlisted 7 key factors that require acknowledgement and acceptance within the broker-dealer organization, to exponentially raise the success rate of their CRM initiative(s).
+Over the years of engaging clients in the broker-dealer space and implementing client-facing and engaging CRM platforms across multiple geographies, I have shortlisted 7 key factors that require acknowledgement and acceptance within the broker-dealer organization, to exponentially raise the success rate of their CRM initiative(s).

 1. Have a clear view on why you need a CRM

-It is therefore really important to clearly define your objectives and evaluate each CRM platform on their respective merits to meet those objectives.
+It is therefore really important to clearly define your objectives and evaluate each CRM platforms on their respective merits to meet those objectives.
 The objectives must be measurable and easy to comprehend by the business, to ensure the CRM project stays the course.
 The lack of clearly defined objectives can potentially result in either the project being derailed mid-way or the project on completion fails to meet the needs of the firm.

 Your objectives can range from cost-of-business to better client engagement; whatever they are, they need to be clearly stated and captured across the business as the first step in the selection process.